va3jfl/PCem-WebAssembly/README.md

-# PCem — WebAssembly edition
+# PCem — WebAssembly Edition

 A port of the [PCem](https://pcem-emulator.co.uk/) PC emulator to the browser.
 The native wxWidgets/Qt front end is replaced by a headless Emscripten build